 What is the Difference Between Hemp Oil and Marijuana?

 Let’s start with marijuana, because it is a big part of this conversation.
 While state laws are rapidly evolving in the direction of legal marijuana, federal law and many state laws still say marijuana is illegal.
-Marijuana is defined in these laws as all parts of the cannabis plant – with the relevant exception being the stalk and seeds (known as hemp), provided they contains less than 0.3% THC (the psychoactive substance in marijuana).
+Marijuana is defined in these laws as all parts of the cannabis plant – with the relevant exception being the stalk and seeds (known as hemp), provided they contains less than 0.3 percent tetrahydrocannabinol (THC) (the psychoactive substance in marijuana).

 A product derived from hemp (stalk and seeds) is not marijuana.
 So, hemp oil is not marijuana and therefore a legal product.
 It is important to note, though, that there are other regulations on the topic of hemp oil legality based on the geographic source of the hemp.
 Growing and distributing domestic (US-based) hemp is currently restricted to specific research programs.
 These restrictions do not apply to internationally grown hemp.